FuelLabs/fuel-book/docs/src/why-fuel/building-on-fuel-an-overview.md

 ## The Fuel Network

 Fuel operates as a network of interconnected rollups, designed to offer seamless interaction between different blockchains and rollups.
-Fuel’s architecture allows projects to decentralize block production through its proposed design for a shared sequencing and builder network.
-This will provide developers with a fair and efficient way to manage transaction inclusion and interoperation between Fuel rollups.
+Fuel rollups diverge from the copy-paste approach common in many rollup networks.
+Fuel's customizable VM configurations enable tailoring each network blockchain to developers' specific needs, enhancing adaptability across diverse use cases.
+Combined with its decentralized block production model, enabled by a shared sequencing and builder network, Fuel provides a fair and efficient system for managing transaction inclusion and interoperation between rollups.

 ## Developer Tooling

 The Fuel project realized early on the importance of thoughtful and considerate developer tooling.
-We believe developer time is one of the most important assets we have in our community and it should be optimized for building high value code.
-In order to make developers maximally productive and build the best possible future proof applications, we built our own suite of tools.
-These tools make it easy to build, test, and deploy decentralized applications, allowing developers to focus on innovation.
+We consider developer time one of our community's most important assets and aim to optimize it for building high-value code.
+To maximize developer productivity and enable the creation of future-proof applications, we created our own suite of tools.
+These tools streamline building, testing, and deploying decentralized applications, freeing developers to focus on innovation.

 **Sway:** Sway is a domain specific language (DSL) for modern blockchain programming which has familiar syntax, grammar and design ideology to Rust while incorporating blockchain specific functionality such as smart contract interface concepts.
 Sway is inherently designed to save developers time by providing a single programming language for constructing all critical blockchain application components such as: predicates, scripts, smart contracts, libraries, testing, deployment scripting, indexing and more.

 Why not Rust or Solidity?
-Rust is primarily designed to be a systems language which is heavily bonded to the LLVM toolchain and is not designed for the special considerations of blockchain development.
-Solidity, while being a powerful language for developing on the Ethereum Virtual Machine, has many known short-comings as a language.
-Sway aims to incorporate the best of both of these languages to bring developers a both familiar and powerful programming language for blockchain development.
+Rust, primarily designed as a systems language, heavily bonds to the Low Level Virtual Machine (LLVM) toolchain and lacks focus on the special considerations of blockchain development.
+Solidity, a powerful language for developing on the Ethereum Virtual Machine, has many known shortcomings.
+Sway aims to combine the best aspects of both languages, offering developers a familiar yet powerful tool for blockchain development.

 Other tools include: